cca/moodle-backups/readme.md

 curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | tee /usr/share/keyrings/cloud.google.gpg
 apt-key add /usr/share/keyrings/cloud.google.gpg
 install_packages google-cloud-cli
-gcloud auth activate-service-account --key-file key.json
+gcloud auth activate-service-account --key-file /bitnami/moodledata/key.json
 ```

-Finally, to take advantage of composite uploads, you'll need to edit the service account's .boto file to add the properties described in the "gsutil composite objects & CRC Mod" section below.
+Finally, to take advantage of speedier composite uploads, you'll need to edit the service account's .boto file (located somewhere under /.config/gcloud/legacy_credentials/) to add the properties described in the "gsutil composite objects & CRC Mod" section below.
+The SA has Storage Object Admin permission on the course archive bucket in order to take advantage of composite uploads.

-Once this is done, you can run the onpodproc.sh script on the container.
-It works like proc.fish below—backs up 5 courses (by default) at a time from the list of IDs in ids.csv and writes to a log file.
+Once ready, run onpodproc.sh on the container.
+It backs up 5 courses (or `./onpodproc N` to backup N at a time) from the list of IDs in ids.csv and writes to a log file.

+It's best to delete the service account key (IAM > Service Accounts > moodle-backups > Manage Keys) when backups are done and to create a new key for the next time we need to backup courses.

 ### Via laptop

-This method is a little easier to manage but introduces an extra network transfer (pod -> laptop -> storage instead of pod -> storage) and tends to be much slower when running over a consumer internet connection with mediocre upload speeds.
+This method is a little easier to manage but introduces an extra network transfer (pod -> laptop -> storage instead of pod -> storage) and tends to be _much_ slower when running over a consumer internet connection with mediocre upload speeds.

 - run the included proc.fish script to iterate over ids.csv, its steps are
   - `./backup mk 1234` backup a course